Vyral/gary-jacklin-recruiting/_drafts/the-mastery-of-the-basics.md

 {% include youtube.html %}

-If you want to succeed in real estate sales, you’ve got to master the basics.
-Here’s why.
+<center>If you want to succeed in real estate sales, you’ve got to master the basics.
+Here’s why.</center>

 Whenever I think about real estate sales, I’m reminded of another one of my life’s passions: music.